Portfolio Risk Management & Hedging Philosophy

 The strategic value of CS-HPI futures is their direct economic relationship to the underlying asset class.
 When homebuilder stocks fall 40 to 50 percent in a housing downturn, it is because home prices have fallen — not because of some derivative relationship that may or may not track cleanly.
 A short CS-HPI futures position falls on the same fundamental driver as the fund's long equity positions, making it the purest available hedge for the macro housing risk that the entire fund is exposed to.
 The two-month publication lag in the Case-Shiller index is a limitation — the futures market prices in expected future index levels rather than current spot prices — but this is acceptable in a position intended for multi-month holding periods in a deep housing correction scenario.

-CS-HPI futures carry several notable risks.
-First, liquidity risk: the CME futures market for Case-Shiller contracts is significantly less liquid than equity or Treasury futures, with wide bid-ask spreads and limited open interest outside of the nearest few contracts.
-Large positions may be difficult to exit at favorable prices.
-Second, publication lag risk: the two-month delay in Case-Shiller data means that settlement prices reflect conditions from two months prior, which can cause mark-to-market volatility that does not reflect the actual current trajectory of home prices.
-Third, geographic basis risk: the national composite index may diverge from the specific markets most relevant to ACM's holdings — if the Phoenix and Austin markets fall sharply (which are most relevant to FOR's land bank) while the national composite holds up due to strength in other cities, the hedge provides incomplete protection.
-ACM limits CS-HPI futures to 0.50% NAV notional specifically because of these liquidity and basis constraints.
+The secondary risks are publication lag — the two-month delay in Case-Shiller data means settlement prices reflect conditions from two months prior, creating mark-to-market volatility that does not reflect the actual current home price trajectory — and geographic basis risk: the national composite index may diverge from the specific markets most relevant to ACM’s holdings.
+If Phoenix and Austin fall sharply (most relevant to FOR’s land bank) while the national composite holds up due to strength in coastal markets, the hedge provides incomplete protection.
+Both risks are accepted as the cost of accessing the only instrument that provides direct linear exposure to national home price changes.

 Macro Scenario Dashboards — 5 Risk Environments